bangarharshit/Rx-Error-Prone/README.md

 If a subscriber doesn't handle the error and the Observable emits an error, it is wrapped into an OnErrorNotImplementedException and routed to the RxJavaPlugins.onError handler.

 Another advantage of implementing `onError` is a better stack-trace.
-Check this blog for details.
+You can include tags to enrich the trace.

 ### DefaultSchedulerCheck
 Operators like `delay` or `interval` runs on `Schedulers.computation()` by default.
 It can be extremely confusing